crawl/sequell/docs/listgame.md

 work.

 Sequell supports more complex queries for such cases.
-Be cautious when using these advanced query forms, because it's quite easy to write absurdly slow queries that will hit Sequell's query time limit.
+Be cautious when using these advanced query forms, because it's easy to write very slow queries that will exceed Sequell's query time limit.

+Subqueries can be broadly classified by where and how they're used:

 ### Single-valued expression subqueries.